Ultimate Guide to Jobs in Japan for Foreigners

 The general rule of thumb is: the greater the impact you'll have on the business, the longer they'll be willing to wait to give you time to think.
 The salaries and responsibilities are much higher, so it's normal that you would be given more time to think.

-If you're applying for an entry-level position (level 1), you can probably negotiate for up to three days and a maximum of 2 weeks.
+If you're applying for an entry-level position in Japan (level 1), you can probably negotiate for up to three days and a maximum of 2 weeks.
 If you're going for a team lead job (level 2), you might be able to negotiate over one to three weeks.
 If you're angling for a manger slot (level 3), you might stretch negotiations over two to four weeks, depending on your experience.
 And if you are on the director level (levels 4 to 5), you'll probably have three to six months to consider the offer because you can change their whole company, and they're willing to wait.

 What decisions go into hiring someone for jobs in Japan